dynatrace-oss/barista/src/lib/toast/README.md

 ## Initialization

-You can get the `DtToast` instance with DI in any of your components.
+You can get the `DtToast` instance with dependency injection (DI) in any of your components.
 The `DtToast` ensures that there is only one toast open at one time.

 ```typescript
 ...